jatannoury/Fortunus-Vision/README.md

 Here's a brief high-level overview of the tech stack the Well app uses:

-- This project uses the [Flutter app development framework](https://flutter.dev/).
-Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
+- This project uses the [React Native development framework](https://reactnative.dev/) for the development of the core content of the application (user and expert screens).
+React Native is a JavaScript framework for writing real, natively rendering mobile applications for iOS and Android.
+It’s based on React, Facebook’s JavaScript library for building user interfaces, but instead of targeting the browser, it targets mobile platforms

+- Moreover this project uses the [ReactJs](https://reactjs.org/) for the development of the admin content of the application.
+React is a library for building composable user interfaces.
+It encourages the creation of reusable UI components, which present data that changes over time.

+- To serve the data, this project uses [NodeJs development framework](https://nodejs.org/en/) as Backend.
+NodeJs is an open source development platform for executing JavaScript code server-side.
+Node is useful for developing applications that require a persistent connection from the browser to the server and is often used for real-time applications such as chat, news feeds and web push notifications.

-- For persistent storage (database), the app uses the [Hive](https://hivedb.dev/) package which allows the app to create a custom storage schema and save it to a local database.
+- For persistent storage (database), the app uses the [MongoDB Atlas](https://www.mongodb.com/) package which allows the app to create a custom storage schema and save it to a cloud database.
+MongoDB Atlas is a fully-managed cloud database that handles all the complexity of deploying, managing, and healing your deployments on the cloud service provider of your choice (AWS , Azure, and GCP).
+MongoDB Atlas is the best way to deploy, run, and scale MongoDB in the cloud.

-- To send local push notifications, the app uses the [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications) package which supports Android, iOS, and macOS.
+- To send voice messages, the app uses the [Firebase](https://firebase.google.com/) package which supports Android & iOS.
+Firebase is an app development platform aids in the creation and expansion of games and apps.
+Trusted by millions of companies worldwide and backed by Google.

-  - 🚨 Currently, notifications aren't working on macOS.
-This is a known issue that we are working to resolve!
+- In order to establish voice calls, the app uses [Agora.io](https://www.agora.io/en/) which supports voice and video communication on Android, iOS, and even the web.
+Agora.io provides building blocks for you to add real-time engagement functions through a powerful SDK.
+You can integrate the Agora SDK to enable real-time engagement in your own application quickly.

+- For the application state management, [Redux Toolkit](https://redux-toolkit.js.org/) have been integrated.Redux Toolkit is an opinionated toolset for efficient Redux development created by the Redux team.
+It is the standard and recommended way to write Redux logic and manage state in your JavaScript applications.

-- The app uses the font ["Work Sans"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.
+- The app uses the font ["Roboto"](https://fonts.google.com/specimen/Roboto) as its main font, and the design of the app adheres to the material design guidelines.

 <br><br>
 <img src="./readme/title5.svg"/>